-Comparing Butane and Propane Camping Stoves
+How to Connect Fuel to Butane and Propane Stoves

-- Bottle top stove.
-A one pound propane cylinder is screwed into the bottom of the stove
+- Bottle top stove: A one-pound propane cylinder is screwed into the bottom of the stove.

-- Connect a large propane tank to a two burner propane stove using a hose and adapter.
-Coleman sells a 5 foot high pressure propane hose and adapter.
+- Connect a large propane tank to a two-burner propane stove using a hose and adapter.
+Coleman sells a 5-foot, high-pressure propane hose and adapter.

-Propane is better cold weather fuel than butane.
+Propane is better cold-weather fuel than butane.

 Propane, on the other hand, will turn to gas in temperatures down to -44°F.